 |55-60 Minutes||Summary and Q&A|

 Natalie Comas is the Project and Training Specialist at Ida Institute (Copenhagen, Denmark).
-She is a Speech-Language Pathologist (BSpPath, University of Queensland), and certified Listening and Spoken Language specialist (LSLS Cert.
-AVT ®, AG Bell Academy) with over 10 years’ experience helping children and adults who are deaf or hard of hearing learn to listen and speak with the assistance of hearing technology.
+She is a Speech-Language Pathologist and certified Listening and Spoken Language Specialist (LSLS Cert.
+AVT ®, AG Bell Academy) with over 10 years of experience.

 Sponsor Disclosure: This course is presented by the Ida Institute in partnership with Oticon and Audiology Online.